-Note: This is the first article in a 6 part series by Dr. Jared DuPree addressing healthcare in America.
+Note: This is the second article in a six part series by Dr. Jared DuPree addressing healthcare in America.
 Look for it in each issue of St. George Health & Wellness magazine through 2015.

 If you didn’t read the first article of this series, Click here to read Heathcare in America – Part I: A New Way of Thinking